joergjo/go-samples/booklibrary/README.md

 ## About
 This is a [Go](https://golang.org/) port of [Addy Osmani's Book Library sample for Backbone.js and Node.js](https://addyosmani.com/backbone-fundamentals/#exercise-2-book-library---your-first-restful-backbone.js-app).
-It uses
-[slog](https://pkg.go.dev/log/slog) and exposes a Prometheus endpoint to scrape metrics.
+It uses [slog](https://pkg.go.dev/log/slog) and exposes a Prometheus endpoint to scrape metrics.
+It supports both MongoDB and [DocumentDB](https://documentdb.io/).

 > Note: This project only contains the Web API, but not the original Backbone SPA or any other client application.

 ## Useful commands
 This project uses [Task](https://taskfile.dev/) for building and testing the app.
 The application binds to 0.0.0.0:8000 and the API is  exposed under at /api/books.

 To test the API, you can use any suitable HTTP client such as Postman, curl, wget, httpie etc.